Seirdy/seirdy.one/content/meta/site-design.md

 : My Tor hidden service also works well with the Tor Browser, with the exception of [a page containing an `<audio>` element](http://wgq3bd2kqoybhstp77i3wrzbfnsyd27wt34psaja4grqiezqircorkyd.onion/posts/2022/07/01/experiment-copilot-legality/).
 The `<audio>` element can't play in the Tor Browser due to a bug involving NoScript and Firefox's handling of the `sandbox` CSP directive.
 To work around the issue, I include link to download the audio.

 Mainstream engine forks
-: Pale Moon and recent versions of K-Meleon use Goanna, a single-threaded fork of Firefox's Gecko engine.
+: Pale Moon and recent versions of K-Meleon use Goanna, a single-process fork of Firefox's Gecko engine.
 Ultralight is a proprietary, source-available, fork of WebKit focused on lightweight embedded webviews.
 My site should work in both engines without any noticeable issues.

 Alternative engines
 : I test compatibility with current alternative engines: the SerenityOS browser, Servo, NetSurf, Kristall, and litehtml.
 I have excellent compatibility with litehtml and Servo.
 The site is usable in NetSurf, and the SerenityOS browser.
 Only Servo supports `<details>`.
 [The SerenityOS browser doesn't support ECDSA certificates](https://github.com/SerenityOS/serenity/issues/14160), but the Tildeverse mirror works fine.
 The SerenityOS browser also has some issues displaying my SVG avatar; it does not attempt to use the PNG fallback.